Ozarks Technical Community College

 If you want to work in healthcare without spending years in college, becoming a medical assistant is one of the fastest ways to get started.
-In Missouri, you can complete your training in less than a year and step right into a job helping doctors and patients.
+In Missouri, you can complete your training in about a year and step right into a job helping doctors and patients.
 The key is choosing the right school.

 This guide lists the best medical assistant programs in Missouri, what to look for in a school, and the steps you’ll need to take to get certified.